2025 Pati demonstrations: Aftermath

 Following the protests, Sudewo was called upon by the Corruption Eradication Commission (KPK) over his involvement in a bribery case relating to railway construction and maintenance, occurred between 2022 and 2024.
 All the bribes have been returned by him, but the investigation on this case still ongoing.
 Sudewo also received warnings from high-ranking officials of his own Gerindra Party, such as chairman Prabowo Subianto and his deputy Budi Djiwandono.

 In Bone Regency, another protest against the 300% hike of land and building tax, was held on 19 August at front of Bone regent office.

 On the 7th day after the protests that began on 13 August, residents of Pati staged an impromptu candle-lighting ceremony called "Aksi 1000 Lilin" (lit.
 1000 candles action) at the Pati Alun-Alun.
 Participants placed lit candles around the square since 7 PM as a peaceful gesture and a form of public remembrance.
 Local sources report that the event was a spontaneous initiative by Pati locals.

+The impeachment of Sudewo failed to pass the local legislature on 1 November 2025, although Sudewo would ultimately be removed from his post following his arrest by KPK for a bribery case on 19 January 2026.
+The protestors would hold a public thanksgiving following Sudewo's arrest.